fernandakflima/data-science/data-science/data-science-and-big-data.md

 ## What are Datasets?

-- Data set.
+- Data set;
-- Collections of observations.
+- Collections of observations;
-- Each observation is typically called a record.
+- Each observation is typically called a record;
-- Each record has a set of attributes that point out characteristics, behaviors or results.
+- Each record has a set of attributes that point out characteristics, behaviors or results;
 - Datasets can have one record and one attribute and there is no maximum limit.

 ## What about Big Data?